 If you have a disability or condition that has not been diagnosed you may be wondering how you can access supports at Maynooth University.
-Without the correct supporting documentation you will not be able to register with the Disability Office immediately, however you are welcome to come and meet a Disability Advisor to discuss your situation.
-You will have an opportunity to describe your needs and you will be given the best advice on how to proceed if you would like to register with the Disability Office.
+Without the correct supporting documentation you will not be able to apply for supports with the Disability Office immediately, however you are welcome to come and meet a Disability Advisor to discuss your situation.
+You will have an opportunity to describe your needs and you will be given the best advice on how to proceed if you would like to apply for supports with the Disability Office.

-If you have paper documents only, you will need to digitise them before you begin to complete the online registration form.
+If you have paper documents only, you will need to digitise them before you begin to complete the online application for disability supports form.
 To do this, you can use your smartphone camera:

 - Scan your paper documents using the free app OfficeLens (Android/ iPhone) combined with your camera (4 minute Office Lens information video).

 - Save your electronic documentation onto your pc/laptop/USB key/phone to upload them.